The best ways to save money: 12 money hacks for short and long-term savings success

 4. Get around round-ups

 Some banks offer round-up options on your bank account.
 This means you can nominate how much you want to automatically round-up each purchase you make, and have this sent straight to your savings account).
-If your round-up is set to the nearest dollar – say you spend $46.35 at the petrol station – your bank will automatically transfer 65 cents to your savings.
+If your round-up is set to the nearest dollar – say you spend $46.35 at the petrol station – your bank will automatically transfer 65 cents from your spending account to your savings account.
 You won’t miss it, so this one makes total cents to us!

 5. Choose one luxury to do without each month